-It’s been a while since I’ve written about the wildlife at Lou Messugo but not for the lack of it, far from it, this summer has been all about snakessssssss and pretty green frogs.
+It’s been a while since I’ve written about the wildlife at Lou Messugo but not for the lack of it, far from it, this summer has been all about snakes and pretty green frogs in my French garden.
 I guess that could be a bit of an exaggeration as the summer hasn’t really been all about these creatures, but in terms of wildlife seen in the garden recently, these two have featured.

 Let’s start with the pretty one: we recently had to rescue a gorgeous little green frog from the swimming pool.
 It appeared to have jumped in for a swim but couldn’t get out.
 Luckily, being so aesthetically pleasing none of us minded the idea either of it in the pool or actually handling it.
 (Another story altogether when the beast in question was large, grey and covered in warts….)